 A disadvantage for the team is that a lot of skilled baseball players are districted for Riverside, but have transferred to charter or private schools so the RHS team is down in numbers this year.

 Simmons considers their offense to be their greatest strength, while their defense is hoping to improve this season.
-He is expecting some freshman and sophomores to step up this season and become leaders as well.
+He is expecting some freshman and sophomores to step up this season and become leaders.

-The team will start the season by playing away at Corinth Holder High School on February 27th.
+The team will start by playing away at Corinth Holder High School on February 27th.